AI Agents Deep Dive

 The inflection point came roughly a year ago with Sonnet 3.5.
 That release marked the moment when applications could dynamically build other applications.
 Tools like Lovable, Bolt, and Cursor's multi-file editing capabilities emerged shortly after.
 Since then, the focus has shifted from tab completion and function generation to agentic reasoning.

-Cloud Code was among the first truly capable agentic systems, particularly when paired with the Claude 4 series.
+Claude Code was among the first truly capable agentic systems, particularly when paired with the Claude 4 series.
 Codex followed, expanding from web apps to IDE integrations.
+If you want the buyer's map before picking a stack, the AI coding tools comparison matrix and the Codex vs Claude Code comparison frame the trade-offs.
 These agent harnesses share one critical trait: you can give them increasingly complex tasks and trust the output, even when they run for extended periods.

 Current models from major labs focus squarely on agentic reasoning.
 Instead of manually writing code, tabbing through suggestions, or managing multi-file edits, you can now provide a prompt - simple or detailed - and let the system generate the solution.